bbrk24/engine-check/README.md

 - `--lockfile <path>`: Sets the location of the lockfile.
 If not given, defaults to "./package-lock.json".
 - `--package <path>`: Sets the location of the package.json.
 If not given, defaults to "./package.json".
 - `--engine <string>`: Which engine to check.
 If not given, defaults to "node".
-- `--find-limits`: Instead of validating package.json, find the limiting packages in the lockfile.
+- `--find-limits`: Instead of validating package.json, find the limiting packages in the lockfile, and print the valid version.
 Mutually exclusive with `--package`.